Latin Explained

 I read Classics at Trinity College, Oxford, took an M.Litt. in Philosophy at the University of St Andrews (where my dissertation was the top-scoring in my cohort of 33), and then undertook some further study at Peterhouse, Cambridge.
 I have been teaching Latin for the LMS since 2022.
 In recent years I have also written essays and articles for various publications including The European Conservative and Adoremus, and I was a contributor to A Defence of Monarchy: Catholics under a Protestant King, the recently-published essay collection edited for Angelico Press by the LMS' President Dr Joseph Shaw.

 Since August I have have taught thirteen modules of this online course or early versions of it, plus the Latin Mass Society residential summer schools of 2023 and 2024, and some continuation reading classes for my students from those.
-This gives me a total of 216 hours’ experience of teaching Latin (as of 16th September 2024).
+This autumn I have also been teaching GCSE and A-Level Latin and Greek to four pupils.
+This gives me a total of 244 hours’ experience of teaching Latin and Greek (as of 31st October 2024).

 Pricing and Scholarships